substratusai/substratusai.github.io/docs/quickstart.md

 ```

 The model is now being downloaded from HuggingFace into a GCS bucket.
 This takes about 5 minutes.
 Let's also deploy the built model by applying a Server manifest.
-Server should start serving shortly after the Model build finishes (~3 minutes).
+Server should start serving shortly after the Model build finishes (~10 minutes total).